lulab/teaching_book_beta/22seqbowtie_md.md

 Notations

 	•	<fastq>, <blocks> and so on represents non-terminal symbols.
-	•	Characters in red are regex-like operators.
+	•	Characters in italic are regex-like operators.
 	•	'\n' stands for the Return key.

 Syntax
 <fastq>